 SC seeks J-K’s reply on plea of HC bar leader challenging his detention

-The Supreme Court Friday issued notice to Jammu and Kashmir administration on a plea filed by high court's bar leader Mian Abdul Qayoom challenging his detention under Public Safety Act since August 7 last year.
-A bench of Justices Sanjay Kishan Kaul and B R Gavai issued notice to the Union Territory's administration and sought its reply by first week of the reopening of the top court.
+The Supreme Court Friday sought response from Jammu and Kashmir administration on a plea filed by high court's bar leader Mian Abdul Qayoom challenging his detention under Public Safety Act since August 7 last year.
+A bench of Justices Sanjay Kishan Kaul and B R Gavai issued notice to the Union Territory's administration and sought its reply in the second week of July on reopening of the top court after the summer vacation.

+Senior advocate Dushyant Dave and advocate Vrinda Grover, appearing for Qayoom, said that they have challenged the order of the high Court which had upheld his detention under the J-K Public Safety Act.
+“Issue notice returnable in the reopening second week of July, 2020,” the bench said in its order.
+The apex court will reopen after summer vacation on July 7.

+Qayoom has also sought a direction to shift him from Tihar jail here to central jail in Srinagar on medical ground.
+Dave pointed out to the bench that when the petitioner was brought to Tihar Jail, Delhi, he was possessed of the winter clothings and given the current weather situation, would require some summer clothings which can be brought for his benefit.
+The bench directed the jail authorities to urgently look into this issue to ensure that appropriate clothings along with daily essentials are made available as may be required for his benefit.

 ALSO READ